numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] More specifically, we consider the problems :math:`(f_i, n, j, t(j))` for
   all benchmarked instances |j|.
-The targets :math:`t(j)` depend on the instance in a way to make the instances comparable [BBO2016perf]_.
+The targets :math:`t(j)` depend on the instance in a way to make the problems comparable [BBO2016perf]_.

 Aggregation